Space optimization: Best practices to streamline your workplace

 For example, does each business unit have the space they need?
 Do you have the right balance of formal and informal meeting spaces?
 Is your neighborhood layout actually in line with your neighborhood strategy?

-Being able to answer these questions can dramatically improve decision making when it comes to space use.
+Being able to answer these questions can dramatically improve floor and team layout decisions.

 And if you can reduce the amount of floors you need, you can then sell or lease them, or cut back on your real estate portfolio in general.